htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

 Bugs Fixed:

-- HTCondor no longer puts jobs using cgroup v1 into the blkio controller.
-  HTCondor never put limits on the i/o, and some kernel version panicked and crashed when they had active jobs in the blkio controller.
-  :jira:`1786`

 - condor_restd service in the htcondor/mini container no longer crashes on startup due to the `en_US.UTF-8` locale being unavailable.
   :jira:`1785`

 - Fixed a bug that would very rarely cause *condor_wait* to hang forever.
   :jria:`1792`

-- Fixed recently introduced bug where only on Enterprise Linux 7 system, startds with hard cgroup memory enforcement would not put jobs that went over their memory usage on hold, they would exit and leave the queue.
-  :jira:`1801`

-- Fixed a very recently introduced bug where the .job.ad and .machine.ad files would not be written into the job sandbox.
-  :jira:`1737`

-- Forced condor_ssh_to_job to never try to use a Control Master, which would break ssh_to_job.
-Also raised the timeout for ssh_to_job which might be needed for slow WANs.
-  :jira:`1782`

-- Fixed a bug on cgroup v2 systems where memory limits over 2 gigabytes would not be enforced correctly.
-  :jira:`1775`

 Version 10.5.1
 --------------